Define structure

 The following sections explain both approaches step by step.

-Create a structure by using Group structure worksheet
+Create a structure by using the Group Structure Worksheet

-After you choose Search icon and enter Group Structure Worksheet (or use Worksheets/Group Structure Worksheet), you will see you space for creating new structure.
-Ribbon Tab contains all possible functions, which can be used for creating, as:
+After you choose the Search icon and enter Group Structure Worksheet (or go to Worksheets > Group Structure Worksheet), you will see the workspace for creating a new structure.
+The ribbon contains functions that can be used when creating the structure, such as:

-Creating a whole structure is devided to few steps
+Creating a complete structure in a few steps

-It is possible to create a new line just by description, which should be used for the category or item.
-This should be the exact descriptions, which you want to use for new lines.
+Enter the description that should be used for the category or item.
+This should be the exact description you want to use for the new line. - Define the level of lines in the structure.

 To organize your lines into a structured hierarchy, follow these steps: